freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/bash/bash-cat/index.md

 ## Bash Cat

-Cat is one of the most frequently used command on Unix-like operating system.
+Cat is one of the most frequently used commands in Unix operating systems.

-Cat is used to read file sequentially and print them to the standard output.
+Cat is used to read a file sequentially and print it to the standard output.
 The name is derived from its function to con**cat**enate files.

 ### Usage